Coat of Arms of Bundeswehr Institute of Preventive Medicine Bundeswehr Institute

 Enhancing Operational Readiness 2019

-Following up on the sucessful symposium “Health and Performance during Heat Stress” in 2018, the Bundeswehr Institute for Preventive Medicine (InstPraevMedBw) held another invitational symposium in October 2019 titeled “Enhancing Operational Readiness”.
+Following up on the sucessful symposium “Health and Performance during Heat Stress” in 2018, the Bundeswehr Institute of Preventive Medicine (InstPraevMedBw) held another invitational symposium in October 2019 titeled “Enhancing Operational Readiness”.

 The event expanded on the lessons learned from the symposium in 2018 and focussed on preventive and medical aspects of operational readiness.